abdelbahgat/microsoft-graph-docs/api-reference/resources/webhooks.md

 }
 ```

-The changeType, notificationURL, resource and expirationDateTime properties are required.
+The changeType, notificationURL, resource, and expirationDateTime properties are required.
 See [subscription resource type](subscription.md) for property definitions and values.
+Although clientState is not required, you must include it to comply with our recommended notification handling process.

 If successful, Microsoft Graph returns a `200 OK` code and a [subscription](subscription.md) object in the body.

 # Renewing a subscription

-The client can renew a subscription to a specific expiration date of up to three days from the time of request.
+The client can renew a subscription with a specific expiration date of up to three days from the time of request.
 The expirationDateTime property is required.

 ## Subscription renewal example